Download and print as a PDF (191kB pdf)

 - They complain about blurred or double vision, or they have unexplained headaches.

-Don’t expect your child to tell you if there is a problem.
+Do not expect your child to tell you if there is a problem.
 Children assume that the way they see is normal.
 They will never have known anything different.

-There is evidence that too much exposure to the sun’s ultraviolet (UV) rays can contribute to the development of cataracts and age-related macular degeneration.
+Too much exposure to the sun’s ultraviolet (UV) rays can contribute to the development of cataracts and age-related macular degeneration.

 You can also protect your child’s eyes by making sure they wear a hat with a brim or a sun visor in bright sunlight.

-How much do eye examinations cost?
+How much do eye examination cost?

-The NHS pays for sight tests for children under 16 years old, and those aged 16 to 18 in fulltime education.
+The NHS pays for sight tests for children under 16 years old, and those aged 16 to 18 in full-time education.

 If your child needs glasses, the NHS will give you a voucher, which may cover the full cost of glasses, or you can put it towards the cost if you want more expensive glasses.
 You can take the voucher to any dispensing optician (person who sells prescription glasses).